Roy Campanella: Post-playing career

-After his playing career, Campanella remained involved with the Dodgers.
+After his playing career and rehabilitation, Campanella remained involved with the Dodgers.
 In January 1959, the Dodgers named him assistant supervisor of scouting for the eastern United States and special coach at the team's annual spring training camp in Vero Beach, Florida, serving each year as a mentor and coach to young catchers in the Dodger organization.

+On September 27, 1959, Campanella appeared as himself in an episode of Lassie called "The Mascot" in which he coached the Calverton boys' baseball team and advised Timmy about a matter of cheating.